rogergheser/VF-SemanticSegmentation/README.md

 ## Running the project

-You can find examples of how to use **SAN** (Self-Attention Networks) and **SAM** (Segment Anything Models) in the `notebook` directory.
+You can find examples of how to use **SAN** (Side Adapter Network) and **SAM** (Segment Anything Model) in the `notebook` directory.
 These examples demonstrate practical implementations and workflows for applying these models effectively.

 ### Evaluating SAM with Our Pipeline